Heliot Ramos Player Props: Giants vs. Rangers

-The San Francisco Giants and Heliot Ramos, who went 1-for-1 with a double last time out, take on Andrew Heaney and the Texas Rangers at Oracle Park, Saturday at 9:05 PM ET.
+The San Francisco Giants and Heliot Ramos, who went 1-for-3 with a home run and an RBI last time out, take on Dane Dunning and the Texas Rangers at Oracle Park, Sunday at 4:05 PM ET.

-In his most recent game, he reached base in his only plate appearance against the Rangers.
+He hit a home run while going 1-for-3 in his last game against the Rangers.

 Heliot Ramos Game Info & Props vs. the Rangers